sag-gov-integration-unit/saggov-containers/API-Management/documentation/10.7/apigateway.md

 ### webmethods-apigateway-standalone

-With this container, everything is included in one container.
+With [webmethods-apigateway-standalone](https://github.com/orgs/softwareag-government-solutions/packages/container/package/webmethods-apigateway-standalone), everything is included in one container.
 The main benefit is that a single instance of this container will start a fully functionning APIGateway.
 The draw-back is that it's a larger container that will include unneeded components for a production-like clustered deployment (since in such deployment, Elastic stack should be running separately, for example in its own cluster of containers)

 ## Container Parameters

-Non-Root user: saguser (id=1724)
+Non-Root user used by the container: saguser (id=1724)

 ### Core Environment variables